josevcm/nfc-laboratory/README.md

 The application allows you to read and write files in two different formats:

-- WAV: Reading signals in standard WAV format with 1 or 2 channels for NFC signals and 4 channels for logic analyzer signals.
+- WAV: Reading signals in 16 bits per sample WAV format with 1 or 2 channels for NFC signals and 4 channels for logic analyzer signals.

   - Radio signal with 1 channel should contain samples in absolute real values.
 If 2 channels are used they should contain the sampling of the I / Q components.